Well, if you are thinking about Kathmandu valley and want to know the top interesting facts about Kathmandu then let us

 - The valley is also connected to the cities like Lalitpur, and Bhaktapur.

-- The city is a popular destination for shopping, with a wide variety of goods available, including traditional Nepalese handicrafts and Tibetan artefacts.
+- The city is a popular destination for shopping, with a wide variety of goods available, including traditional Nepalese handicrafts and Tibetan artifacts.

 - The city has a developed economy, with various industries such as tourism, agriculture, manufacturing, and service.

 - The city has an international airport, with direct flights to many cities around the world.

 - Kathmandu is also a major center for education, with over highest number of colleges and universities in the country.

 - The city is served by Tribhuvan International Airport, which is the only international airport in Kathmandu.

 - The best time to visit Kathmandu is from October to December when the weather is pleasant.

-- Kathmandu Valley is also home to some educational institutions, including the Tribhuvan University, which is the oldest and largest university in Nepal.
+- Kathmandu Valley is also home to some educational institutions, including Tribhuvan University, which is the oldest and largest university in Nepal.